Come Play

-Come Play is a 2020 American horror thriller film written and directed by Jacob Chase, based on his own short film titled Larry.
+Come Play is a 2020 American supernatural horror thriller film written and directed by Jacob Chase, based on his own short film titled Larry.
 The film stars Gillian Jacobs, John Gallagher Jr., Azhy Robertson, and Winslow Fegley.
+A gruesome monster named "Larry" manifests itself through smart phones and mobile devices while trying to take Oliver, a lonely boy desperate for a friend.

 Come Play was released in the United States on October 30, 2020, by Focus Features.
 The film received mixed reviews from critics and grossed $13 million against a budget of $9 million.

 Plot

-Oliver is a young non-verbal autistic boy who uses a smartphone to communicate with people.
-He attends school and is mostly taken care of by his mother, Sarah; his father Marty spends most of his time at work trying to make ends meet.
+Oliver is a young non-verbal autistic boy, who uses a tablet computer and phone to communicate.
+He is taken care of by his mother, Sarah, while his father Marty spends most of his time at work trying to make ends meet.
 Sarah and Marty's marriage has become difficult to the extent that Marty moves out.

-One night Oliver sees an app on his smartphone, "Misunderstood Monsters", narrating the story of a monster named Larry who "just wants a friend".
-After he reads the story, lights go out by themselves.
-He plays with an app on his tablet that identifies faces, and it identifies a face in the empty space next to him.
-At school, Oliver is bullied by his classmates due to his condition.
-They lure him into a field and take his phone, throwing it out into the field.
+One night, Oliver notices an app on his tablet, "Misunderstood Monsters," narrating the story of a lonely monster named Larry who "just wants a friend."
+While reading the story, lights flicker by themselves.
+At school, Oliver is bullied by his classmates due to his condition, luring him into a field and discarding his mobile phone.

-One night, Sarah organizes a sleepover so Oliver can become more social.
-The three boys who bullied him come over.
-Oliver hides the tablet as he is terrified of it.
-One of the boys retrieves the tablet and reads the story.
-The lights go out and Larry appears, but he can only be seen through the tablet's camera.
-Larry attacks Byron, one of the boys, and the terrified boys all blame Oliver for the incident.
+Sarah organizes a sleepover so that Oliver can become more social, inviting the three boys who bullied him.
+One of the boys retrieves the tablet and reads Larry’s story.
+Suddenly, lights go out, and Larry appears, visible only through the tablet's camera app.
+Larry then attacks Byron, and all three terrified boys blame Oliver for the incident.
 In the following days, Sarah begins to see the same strange things Oliver did.
-Through Oliver's tablet, Larry says he wants to take Oliver back to his home world.
+Through the tablet, Larry expresses his wish to take Oliver away to be his friend.